telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/faq.md

     }
     </script>

-### How Do I Use a Kendo UI Widget Inside a Grid Client Column Template?
+### How to Use Kendo UI Widgets inside Grid Client Column Templates?

-`script` tags are not automatically evaluated inside a Grid client column template, so any included widgets will not be initialized.
+The `script` tags are not automatically evaluated inside a Grid client column template, so the included widgets are not initialized.
+The scripts must be evaluated manually in the [Grid's `dataBound` event](/api/javascript/ui/grid#events-dataBound).

-The scripts must be evaluated manually in the [Grid's dataBound event](/api/javascript/ui/grid#events-dataBound).
+The example below demonstrates how to add a Kendo UI Menu inside a Grid column template.

-###### Example - add a Kendo UI menu inside a Grid client column template
+###### Example

 **C#**